Proposing A Constitutional Amendment

-It was nearly impossible to amend the Articles of Confederation.
+The Articles of Confederation was nearly impossible to change.
 Therefore, when the US Constitution was drafted, the Constitutional Convention included a more viable method for proposing an amendment.

 Article V of the Constitution states that an amendment to the Constitution can only happen in one of two ways.
-The first method is Congress, while the second is from the state legislatures.
+The first method is via Congress, while the second is from the state legislatures.

-Method 1: Amendment Constitution Through Congress
+Method 1: Constitutional Amendment Through Congress

 Congress can then propose an amendment to the Constitution.
 The number of votes from either party is irrelevant so long as the total votes of both houses make up a two-thirds majority.

-Once the proposed amendment has been successfully passed, it goes to the states for ratification, whereby 38 out of the 50 states must agree.
+Once the proposed amendment has been passed, it goes to the states for ratification, whereby 38 out of the 50 states must agree.

-This is the usual method of proposing an amendment.
-It has been the case for all 33 submissions to the Constitution.
+It has been the case for all 33 submissions to amend the Constitution.

 A second method of proposing an amendment to the Constitution is for two-thirds of the State legislatures to call for a Constitutional Convention.

 Despite being an officially recognized method for proposing an amendment, establishing a Constitutional Convention through the State Legislatures for this purpose has never been done since the Constitution’s founding.

 Establishing A Constitutional Convention

-While establishing a Convention to alter the Constitution itself has never been done, a similar process was implemented first to propose the Constitution itself.
+While establishing a Convention to alter the Constitution itself has never been done, a similar process was implemented to propose the Constitution itself.